bnonni/adobe.io/README.md

 -F "jwt_token=<Your JWT Token>" "https://ims-na1.adobelogin.com/ims/exchange/jwt/"
 ```

 #### Step 5.
-Take the "Bearer token" from the response (see bearer access-token.json) and input into 'authorization: ' field in report-api-call.curl
+Take the "Bearer token" from the response {see [bearer-access-token.json](bearer-access-token.json)} and input into 'authorization: ' field in report-api-call.curl

 #### Step 6.
 Paste the API Key (Client ID) from the Overview tab of the adobe.io integration console into the 'x-api-key: ' filed in report-api-call.curl